chenkham/Echofy-android/.github/ISSUE_TEMPLATE/bug-report-.md

 - [ ] I have searched for existing issues before creating this report
 - [ ] I have provided all the requested information above
 - [ ] I can consistently reproduce this issue
-- [ ] I have tested on the latest version of OpenTune
+- [ ] I have tested on the latest version of Echofy

 ---